 The world’s resources are limited, but we are living as if they weren’t.
 Our economic system is based on taking precious resources from the natural environment, creating products with a built-in life-span and throwing them away to then buy new ones.
-This crazy system means that it now takes the Earth 18 months to replenish the resources humanity consumes in a year, and this time is increasing.

 The ‘take, make and throw away’ economy has had its time.
 Instead, policymakers and NGOs, along with a growing number of industries, agree that moving to a ‘circular economy’ – where waste is prevented and products reused or recycled – is the best solution for the planet and for business.

 Such a solution would stop the planet eating up resources faster than they can be replenished, with products built instead from resources that are recycled and therefore already in the system.
 Everything made from these material resources would be designed to last longer, be reused and be easily repairable and recyclable, rather than breaking down easily and forcing people to buy something new.
 Hence, it makes environmental sense.

 Such a change of direction also makes business sense with the potential to significantly boost innovation and job creation.
 Companies that adopt new business and production models that reduce reliance on raw materials by continuously cycling materials back into their supply chains are likely to be better insulated against fluctuating commodity markets and other future shocks.
 A circular economy is a more resilient economy.

 A circular economy should also concern organic resources as it has equally important advantages for the very earth underneath our feet and the future of our agriculture.
 Organic materials and biomass, when preserved or cycled through composting and other innovative applications, can help people satisfy fundamental nutritional needs and contribute to healthy soils and a rich biodiversity.